Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Computations

 {

 } {

 }

 We now present a summary of the data collected.
 The first table is a census of the most common IPADs.
 The second lists their relative proportions obtained by dividing through by the total number of fields examined.
 In addition, the last column of the second table lists the values predicted by our conjectures as computed in Theorem~\ref{group_theory_predictions}.
-We have broken down the interval $1 < |d_K| < 10^6$ into $5$ subintervals $I_1$, $I_2$, $I_3$, $I_4$ and $I_5$ where $I_j = \{ d_K \mid (j-1)\cdot 2\cdot10^5 + 1 \leq -d_K \leq j\cdot 2\cdot 10^5 \}$.
-The intermediate columns show the frequencies for these subintervals.
-Fields for which only partial IPAD data was obtained due to time constraints are counted under the heading ``Incomplete IPADs''.

-While there is certainly not exact agreement between the numerical and theoretical values, we still find this data promising.
-Given the relatively small size of the interval examined, one would not expect good convergence to the predicted limiting values.
-Indeed, if one takes a step back and simply examines the relative proportions of the four most common $3$-class groups $[3,3]$,$[3,9]$,$[3,27]$ and $[3,81]$ for all fields in the given interval, one obtains the proportions $0.6332$, $0.2743$, $0.0740$ and $0.0107$ respectively.
-However the theoretical values predicted by the Cohen-Lenstra heuristics are $0.5926$, $0.2634$, $0.0878$ and $0.0293$ respectively.
-Thus our IPAD census is automatically skewed towards those with smaller $3$-class groups for this reason alone.

-A complete file containing the fields (listed by discriminant) along with the corresponding IPAD data (complete or partial) and defining polynomials for the extensions can be obtained by following links on the authors' web pages.
-We are in the process of attempting to capture some of the fields with incomplete IPAD data by increasing the time limit.
+Note that in lines 1 and 4 of Table 2, the IPAD determines the isomporphism type of the group, namely SmallGroup(243,5) and SmallGroup(243,7) respectively.
+Thus, on these two lines, the predicted and computed frequencies of these two groups can be compared, providing a direct test of our non-abelian heuristics.